 A gateway into what’s happening in class

 Younger children can’t always articulate what they did in class every day.
 Edsby gives parents a daily look into their child’s activities so they can see evidence of their learning.
-Teachers can share photos, videos, lesson plans and journals capturing classroom activities, e.g. record of “spelling words of the day.”
+Teachers can share photos, videos, lesson plans and journals capturing classroom activities, e.g. a record of “spelling words of the day” or videos of class interactions.
 Parents follow with web browsers or Edsby apps on mobile devices.
-Teachers can reuse lesson and journal material class-to-class and year-to-year.

 No manual management of students or parents